randreu28/infrastructure-mastery/README.md

 echo "DATABASE_URL=postgres://admin:admin@localhost:5432/test" >> .env
 ```

-Once set the secrets, to create the docker image, you can run the following command:
+This generates the missing `.env` file with all the enviroment variables.
+Once we have that, to create the docker image, you can run the following command:

 ```bash
 docker build -t infra-mastery-database .